NuevoFoundation/workshops/content/english/jsappybird/_index.md

 ## Introduction

-Welcome to JSappyBird where you will get to make your own version of Flappy Bird with code!
+You may be familiar with the Flappy Bird game.
+This workshop will guide you through making your own version of the game using the JavaScript language!
 Are you up for the challenge?

 <p style="text-align: center;"><iframe src="https://giphy.com/embed/euuaA2cwLEUuI" width="350" height="350" frameBorder="0" class="giphy-embed"></iframe>